lEx0/tmpfile/readme.md

-Here is a `README.md` file for your GitHub repository:

 # tmpfile

 `tmpfile` is a Go package that provides a simple wrapper around temporary files.
 It allows you to create, read, write, seek, and automatically delete temporary files.